 This site collects cookies through GoDaddy and Google Analytics.
 The blog service used for this site is configured to not collect any cookies.
 You have the option to decline cookie usage if desired.
-I use this information for my own personal interest and will not sell or profit from this data in any way.
+I use this information for my own personal knowledge and will not sell or profit from this data.

 Google Analytics is configured for this site.
 This gives me data on where people are from who visit the site as well as what browser is used, what gender a person is, the operating system of the device used, and screen resolution.
 I will not share or use this info for any purposes other than my own knowledge.
 This information helps me to better determine who my audience is.

-If you wish to protect your privacy I recommend the applications located at the bottom of this page.
-I do not benefit from your use in the below applications in any way.
-These are just what I use and have researched.
+If you wish to do more to protect your privacy I recommend the applications located at the bottom of this page.
+I do not benefit from your use of the below applications in any way.
+These are tools I use or have researched.

 I am an advocate for online privacy.

-Email providers such as Gmail and Yahoo wil let advertising companies read your emails.
-Facebook will let advertising companies read your Messenger conversations in the name of advertising.
+Email providers such as Gmail and Yahoo allow advertising companies to read your emails.
+Facebook allows advertising companies to read your Messenger conversations.

 This breach of privacy has been turned into a job.
 People who hold these positions are called data brokers.
 Data Brokers collect and maintain data to be analyzed, packaged, and sold without the user’s knowledge or permission.
-The data is usually sold for targeted advertising, credit risk assessment, and direct marketing.
+The data is usually sold for targeted advertising, credit risk assessments, and direct marketing.